 Place 2 quarts water in a large bowl with 3 round tablespoons of fruit fresh (citric acid) and blend.

 Peel and remove the skin of the pear.

-Cut into half or quarters, remove any seeds, and place into a jar.
+Cut into half or quarters, remove any seeds, and place into bowl of water/fruit fresh mix.

 Fill the jars, leaving 1 inch head space.